 This document has several intended uses, which vary fairly significantly depending upon your organization and its objectives.
 These can be broadly categorized into Industry, HSPC Community use, and HSPC Member Use.
 A more detailed treatment of these perspectives is available in Section 5, but are summarized here for convenience.

-From the Industry View, the Roadmap serves as a communications vehicle to document and illustrate our primary focus and journey.
+From the Industry View, the Roadmap serves as a communications vehicle to document and illustrate our primary focus and journey, it identifies opportunities for participation and engagement, and it crystallizes areas of specific need serving as a potential entry-point into healthcare for individuals and organizations seeking to participate in this vertical.
 The roadmap identifies major areas of activity, key milestones and product deliverables developed or fostered by HSPC, a timeline during which activities are occurring, and a classification of activities.
 Taken together, this provides HSPC the means to set expectations of interested parties so that they might make plans to consume relevant HSPC products, to co-invest in areas self-interest to further industry goals, and to determine the fitness-for-purpose of HSPC work to their own organizational needs.
 In fact, many organizations have elected to participate in HSPC as a way to amplify the impacts of their investment, realizing an economy-of-scale benefit.

 Within the HSPC Community View, the Roadmap serves primarily as an organizing and prioritization function.
 As a broad and diverse community, one significant challenge relates to bringing different organizations “onto the same page” in terms of priorities and work efforts.
 In order to be successful as a community, a thoughtful course must be charted to provide the semantic and technical infrastructure enablers that can be used by projects and community stakeholders as the basis for building the future state.
 The Roadmap provides that structure.

-The development methodology for the roadmap considered the HSPC Mission and Goals, the community’s Strategic Initiatives, existing projects, aspirational goals and needs, and industry gaps and risks.
-These were then analyzed to consider inter-project dependencies, architectural considerations, and the financial model/viability of HSPC to create a critical path.

-The HSPC “adopted” Roadmap reflects a community consensus – the agreement among a strong supermajority of the HSPC membership, serving as a guide to both maintain focus on our overall objective, and to define interim deliverables that advance HSPC’s cause.
-The Roadmap is a living document, but is expected to be low volatility, with updates occurring annually to accommodate changing needs, but avoiding frequent dramatic shifts so as to allow us to remain steadfast in achieving community priorities.

 Specific goals of the Roadmap within the community include:

 Articulating of externally-facing project deliverables